 It’s no fun to see your precious cat be uncomfortable.
 There are a few things you can do to make the teething process a little less miserable.

 - Get dangerous items out of the way: As much as toys may be helpful, your kitten is likely to still find their way to unsavory spots, like wires or toxic plants.
 Do a careful sweep of the house and put any chewable items in a room where your cat can’t get to them.

 It’s also a good time to reinforce good behaviors.
 Don’t let a kitten bite your hands, even in a playful way.
 Every time they do, yelp “ow,” so you don’t accidentally let them think that roughhousing is acceptable.

-Persistent teeth happens when the root of the baby tooth isn’t reabsorbed into your cat’s body, leading the baby tooth to stay in place and blocking the way for the adult tooth to come through.
+A persistent tooth happens when the root of the baby tooth isn’t reabsorbed into your cat’s body, leading the baby tooth to stay in place and blocking the way for the adult tooth to come through.
 It’s most common in upper and lower canine teeth.

 In these cases, it’s best to have the baby tooth extracted by a veterinarian as early as possible.
 Otherwise, you could be looking at bigger problems down the road.